We catch up with Peter in his studio for an exclusive and impromptu chitchat.

 Dude: What did you do then?

 Peter: I said sayonara to the discotheque, the go-go girl and Toronto and took off for London, England where amid red buses, black taxis, pubs, bobbies, bowler hats, Buckingham Palace and Big Ben I met two ditzy girls who were looking for someone to share their flat and moved in with them.
-After making an unspoken agreement with a slightly miffed cat I settled down to cartooning the life around me and when I began to miss the buzz and excitement of the advertising world, grabbed my small portfolio, walked into an ad agency and soon found myself sitting at a typewriter whacking out copy for a women’s depilatory cream ad.
+After making peace with a slightly miffed cat I settled down to cartooning the goings-on around me and when I began to miss the buzz and excitement of the advertising business grabbed my portfolio, walked into an ad agency and soon found myself sitting at a typewriter whacking out copy for a women’s depilatory cream ad.
+[He puts his finger in the air.]
 It would not be long, however, until my new job got a lot more exciting.

 Dude: Tell me about that, Peter.

-Peter: Having written my depilatory cream ad, I was sitting at my desk doodling when suddenly into the room burst a guy in a suit introducing himself as Ron the account director on Wilkinson Sword, one of the agency’s biggest clients, looking desperate.
+Peter: The next day I was sitting at my desk doodling when suddenly into the room burst a guy in a suit introducing himself as Ron the account director on Wilkinson Sword, one of the agency’s biggest clients, looking desperate.
 He told me Wilkinson Sword’s advertising manager was displeased with the TV commercial they had created for their new disposable razor and was threatening to fire the agency.
 Could I, he wondered, come up with a fresh idea by Monday morning.
-As he left I grabbed my guitar and started singing some disposable-razor-kind-of-lyrics that had popped into my head.
-I recorded a demo and drew a storyboard and by the time I finished my presentation to Wilkinson Sword on the Monday their ad manager was beaming and the account was saved.
+As he left I grabbed my guitar and started singing some disposable razor kind of lyrics that had popped into my head.
+I recorded a demo and drew a storyboard and by the time I finished presenting them to Wilkinson Sword on the Monday their ad manager was beaming and the account was saved.
 Ron the account director slapped me on the back and we all went to lunch.
 Here’s the finished commercial.
 [He taps the ipad.]

 Dude: What was happening with the cartoons?

-Peter: I was working on a strip about, guess what, two ditzy girls and a cat who share a flat with a struggling cartoonist.
+Peter: At the same time I was working on a strip about, guess what ha ha, two ditzy girls and a cat who share a flat with a struggling cartoonist.
 I called it Knickers because you had to fight your way through a jungle of ladies’ lingerie hanging in the bathroom every time you wanted to have a shower.
-Unfortunately editors thought the title was too risqué so I changed it to Panties but they didn’t like that either ha ha.
-The entire suspense-filled, sexually-explicit story of how the strip, eventually called Roz, became successful is on my website.
+Unfortunately editors thought the title was too risqué so I changed it to Panties but they didn’t like that either.
+[He chuckles.]
+You can read the entire suspense-filled, sexually-explicit story of how the strip, eventually called Roz, became successful on my website.

 Dude: Do you ever worry about running out of ideas?